GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex11_coverage_and_taxonomy.md

 *NOTE: Anecdotally, in my own experience with this processes I have unfortunately been unable to predict the taxonomy of the vast majority of the viral contigs ouput by `VIBRANT`, `VirSorter`, or `VirFinder` from an environmental metagenomic data set (due to not clustering closely enough with known viruses in the reference database).*

 Running `vContact2` can require a reasonable amount of computational resources, and so we won't be running this in the workshop today.
-The required process is outlined below for reference, should you wish to experiment with this on your own data in the future.
+The required process is outlined in the [Appendix](#appendix-viral-taxonomy-prediction-via-vcontact2) below for reference, should you wish to experiment with this on your own data in the future.

-Further information for installation and running of vContact2 can also be found [here](https://bitbucket.org/MAVERICLab/vcontact2/src/master/).
+---

-### Overview of viral taxonomy prediction via `vContact2`
+### Appendix: viral taxonomy prediction via `vContact2`

 *NOTE: these steps are based on having `vContact2` set up as a `conda` environment.
 This documentation will be updated should `vContact2` become available as a NeSI module.*

+Further information for installing and running of vContact2 can also be found [here](https://bitbucket.org/MAVERICLab/vcontact2/src/master/).

 **1. Predict genes via `prodigal`**